Gabriel Moreno Preview, Player Props: Diamondbacks vs. Cubs

-The Arizona Diamondbacks, including Gabriel Moreno and his .556 slugging percentage over his past 10 games, take on starter Justin Steele and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno (.222 batting average in his past 10 games), take on starter Kyle Hendricks and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Cubs.
+In his most recent game he had a one-hit showing (1-for-4) against the Cubs.

 Gabriel Moreno Game Info & Props vs. the Cubs